reetagarwal/Zynetic/README.md

 # 📚 Bookstore Application – RESTful API

-A backend system for managing users and books with secure authentication, advanced filtering, and clean RESTful API design using **Node.js** and **Express.js**.
+A backend system for managing users and books with secure authentication, advanced filtering, and clean RESTful API design using **Node.js**, **Express.js**, **MongoDB**, and **JWT**.
+Built with a modular architecture using controllers and services for scalability.

 ---

 ## 🚀 Setup Instructions

 ### 1. Clone the Repository

 ```bash
 git clone https://github.com/yourusername/bookstore-api.git
 cd bookstore-api
 ```

 ### 2. Install Dependencies

 ```bash
 npm install
 ```

 ### 3. Environment Variables

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with the following:

 ```env
 PORT=5000
 MONGO_URI=your_mongodb_connection_string